danhsiao/RecurringDepositSystem/README.md

 **Why the idempotency key matters:** If the worker crashes after inserting the transaction but before acknowledging the Redis message, the broker re-delivers the task.
 The constraint catches the retry and skips it cleanly — no double-charging.

-**Why enqueue instead of processing inline?** The API returns immediately to the UI.
-Workers process all deposits in parallel.
-If you have 10,000 due deposits, the API doesn't block for 10,000 sequential DB writes — it just pushes 10,000 messages and returns.

 ---

 ### Flow 3 — Settlement (Simulates DriveWealth Webhook)